bioidiap/bob.buildout/doc/guide.rst

    ...
    $ conda create -n dev A B C T U bob.buildout
    ...
-   $ source activate dev #ready to develop your package
+   $ conda activate dev #ready to develop your package

 **Optional** Use of not-yet-released conda packages